-While these are just languages that are used to develop a website, there are web development framework and libraries that ease the development process.
+While these are just languages that are used to develop a website, there are web development frameworks and libraries that ease the development process.
 Some of the most used front end frameworks and libraries are:

 - Flutter: This is an open-source UI development SDK.

-- SASS: This is CSS extension language that is used to extend the functionality of the existing CSS
+- SASS: This is a CSS extension language that is used to extend the functionality of the existing CSS

 The following languages are used predominantly to develop the backend

 - C++ – A general-purpose language for programming